 Quality of Academic Program

-Factors to be considered in the evaluation include the quality of the academic program, number and quality of upper level biomedical science courses, ability to carry a full schedule of courses, employment during academic terms, course and degree variety, academic trends, GRE scores (Verbal and Quantitative) and special circumstances.
+Factors to be considered in the evaluation include the quality of the academic program, number and quality of upper level biomedical science courses, ability to carry a full schedule of courses, employment during academic terms, course and degree variety, academic trends, GRE scores (Verbal, Quantitative, and Analytical) and special circumstances.

-Given the current statistics, few applicants are admitted with a GPA below 3.2.
+Given the current statistics of admitted candidates, few applicants are admitted with a GPA below 3.2.
 Compare yourself with previously admitted DVM classes.

 Economic factors include: a demonstrated history of low income of applicant and family unit prior to college entrance and pre-veterinary education; level of financial support provided by applicant to the family unit prior to and during pre-veterinary education; if applicant has a major financial responsibility to a household; and history of financial aid.